oxxtazxxo/pokemon-info-finder/README.md

 Pokémon type icons and sprites are provided through the API and accompanying project assets.

+## Assets

+All custom interface assets, including the background textures, type icons, loading animations, and UI graphics created specifically for this project, were designed and produced by me using Adobe Photoshop.
+Pokémon sprites and Pokémon data are provided by the PokéAPI.

 ## AI Assistance Disclosure
 AI was used as a learning and development assistant throughout this project.
 It was primarily used to: